What are Special Shabbat Services?

 At Temple Menorah, our congregation participates in a variety of Special Shabbat Services that extend the spirituality and community-aspect of traditional Shabbat services.

-[ Dates and Times for all Special Services are listed on our Events page ]
+[ Dates and Times for all Special Services are listed on our Calendar page ]

 Family Tot Shabbat